Baratheon-Stags/front-end-capstone/KyleTODO.md

 -- if sale price (found in styles) is not null, strikethrough the original price and display the sale price below the original price

--- create size option buttons

--- create disabled states for size buttons and style selections
----a style can't be disabled! all styles are options, but sizing options for each style might be disabled if out of stock for that size
+---sizing options for each style might be disabled if out of stock for that size

--- find a way to hold the current skus which will possibly disable sizing options

 -- fix carousel thumbnails for products with lots of photos, product 40348 is an example.
 Need to be able to scroll through the photos